Empire State Building (Spokane, Washington): History

 The Empire State Building was commissioned by Charles Sweeny, a New York native and Civil War veteran who made a fortune in mining the nearby Coeur d'Alene Mining District in neighboring Idaho.
 In 1900, Sweeny founded the Empire State-Idaho Company to manage his holdings.
 Sweeny's company gave its name to the building, which explains the "Empire State" name, a nickname for New York State, appearing in the Old West.
 The building was built by Spokane architect John K. Dow and was Dow's first fireproof building within the city.
 Spokane's downtown had been devastated by the Great Spokane Fire a year prior, leading to a wave of new construction including the Empire State Building.
 The NRHP states that of all the buildings built in the immediate wake of the fire, "all other buildings in Spokane were overshadowed" by the Empire State Building's grandeur.
 Dow arrived in Spokane, aged 27, in 1889, the year of the fire, and helped rebuild the city.

 Construction of the building was estimated at $100,000 but wound up coming in at closer to $800,000.
 The cost overruns were caused by a shortage in Carnegie steel and the boom of construction in Spokane in the wake of the Great Fire which led to a brick shortage.
 Spokanites of the time considered it to be the finest building in Spokane other than the Review Building, which is located down the block along Riverside Ave. to the west.
 The Empire State Building featured interior open elevators considered to be the fastest lifts west of Chicago at the time.

 The building was sold to the Central Business Property company, which owned it from 1912 to 1958.
 During this time, the Washington Water Power company was the main first floor tenant from 1900 through 1958.
 Law offices dominated the rest of the building, as it was located across the street from the post office and federal building.
-Other tenants included a ground-floor drug store and dry-goods store.
+Other tenants included a ground-floor drug store and a dry-goods store.
 In 1947 a Britton’s Department Store moved in for a few years.

 Great Western Savings company had been located next door and on the ground floor of the Empire State Building, starting in the early-1950s.
 In 1961, the building was renamed the Great Western Savings Building.
 Great Western Savings was acquired by Washington Mutual in 1997 and ultimately folded in 2008.
 In 2011, Goodale & Barbieri company, then owners of the building, reverted the name to Empire State Building.